-- "Big data" allows us to do ML and data mining - Problem: Most important Datasets consist of data from people - Health data - Behaviour data: tastes in food, movies, app use, posts, - Financial data - Leaking sensitive information can have adverse consequences - Criminal activity - Insurance premiums - Exploitative advertising and manipulation - Product advertising, filter bubbles, political manipulation
+- "Big data" allows us to do ML and data mining - Problem: Most important Datasets consist of data from people - Health data - Behaviour data: tastes in food, movies, app use, posts, - Financial data - Leaking sensitive information can have adverse consequences - Criminal activity - Insurance premiums/policies - Exploitative advertising and manipulation - Product advertising, filter bubbles, political manipulation - The problem with AI is NOW, not in an imaginary future

-Often used techniques: Anonymization and pseudonymization
+Basic techniques: Anonymization and pseudonymization

-- Anonymization:

-- Remove name and any real world id

-- Pseudonymization

-- Replace real id with a consistent random id

-• Problems:

-- Linkage attacks: An adversary with a little bit of knowledge (e.g. age, gender, postcode) can match to the database and identify people - E.g. they may know someone personally, or they may have access to other datasets with that info. - Sometimes, information can be exploited without real-world identification (e.g. tracking cookies on web sites)
+- Anonymization: - Remove name and any real world id - Pseudonymization - Replace real id with a consistent random id - Problems: - Linkage attacks: An adversary with a little bit of knowledge (e.g. age, gender, postcode) can match to the database and identify people - E.g. they may know someone personally, or they may have access to other datasets with that info. - Sometimes, information can be exploited without real-world identification (e.g. tracking cookies on web sites)